Academic Catalog

 (2 credits) (Fall Semester)

-Population-Based Health Care: Clinical Laboratory (2) (F) Concepts and theories from NURS-4200 are applied to the care of various groups of patients in the community.
-Students are provided opportunities for interdisciplinary collaboration in the provision of health care for culturally diverse populations.
+Concepts and theories from NURS-4200, Population-Based Health Care, will be applied to the care of populations and individuals in the community setting.
+Students are provided opportunities for interprofessional collaboration in the provision of healthcare for diverse populations.
+(WC)

 Prerequisite(s): Level I nursing courses.